Heart 10s

 Heart 10s is a national digital radio radio station owned and operated by Global as a spin-off from Heart.
 The station broadcasts from studios at Leicester Square in London.

 Launched on 12 September 2024, Heart 10s is a rolling music service playing non-stop “feel good” music from the 2010s.
 It has its own dedicated breakfast show, hosted by Adam O’Neill, 6–10 am weekdays.
 Adam O’Neill also presents a Saturday Breakfast show weekly, 8am-12noon.

 At other times, the station is mostly an automated service.

 The station broadcasts on Digital One DAB in London, on smart speakers and online.

 Content

 Heart 10s plays a selection of music from the 2010s.

 Programming and Presenters

-Heart 10s programming is produced and broadcast from the headquarters of Global at Leicester Square in central London or studios in Leeds, West Yorkshire.
+Heart 10s programming is produced and broadcast from Global’s headquarters of Global in London.
+The breakfast show is produced live from its studios in Manchester.
+From its launch in 2024 until Feb 25 it was broadcast from Leeds until the Studios was closed due to local programming ending for Heart & Capital.
 Most of the network's output is automated, with a breakfast show hosted weekday mornings by Adam O’Neill.

+The breakfast and weekend show is now broadcast from Monaco, with Adam O Neill moving there to present the breakfast show for Riviera Radio alongside Sarah Lycett.
+Adam still continues with his Heart 10s breakfast show.